Golden Snitch Peanut Butter Balls

 • Combine peanut butter, butter and powdered sugar in a mixing bowl.

-1 cup peanut butter, 6 tbsp butter, 3 cups powdered sugar
+1 cup peanut butter, 6 tablespoons butter, 3 cups powdered sugar

 • Mix until well blended and thick enough to form balls.